petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/elasticsearch-connector-configuration-reference.md

 > The configuration information here applies to the latest available (bundled or through Marketplace) version of the Elasticsearch 6 and Elasticsearch 7 connectors for Liferay Portal 7.2-7.4 CE and for Liferay DXP 7.2-7.4.
 Appropriate information about the exact GA/Service Pack/Fix Pack and Marketplace versions are provided where needed.

+!!! important
+    The *Elasticsearch 7* system settings entry and corresponding configuration file are also used for configuring the connection to Elasticsearch 8.

 The connection to Elasticsearch is primarily defined in the _Elasticsearch 6/7_ configuration entry in System Settings (or via the [corresponding configuration file](#configuration-files-and-system-settings-entries)).
 In Liferay 7.3+ you can define multiple connections to Elasticsearch, through the [factory configuration](../../../system-administration/configuring-liferay/configuration-files-and-factories/using-factory-configuration.md) _Elasticsearch Connections_.
 Both entries are configurable through [System Settings](../../../system-administration/configuring-liferay/system-settings.md) or an [OSGi configuration file](../../../system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md).
 Configuration files are the recommended approach for production environments.

 ## Configuration Files and System Settings Entries